TahirRiaz/terralense-example-eval/README.md

 - ✅ No naming conflicts across test files
 - ✅ All 27 tests can be evaluated together
 - ✅ Clear identification of which test each object belongs to
-- ✅ Terralense can correctly analyze all files simultaneously
+- ✅ Terralens can correctly analyze all files simultaneously

 ### Documentation
 - See [UNIQUE-NAMING.md](./UNIQUE-NAMING.md) for detailed information